Last updated 01/11/2023

-All patients with fever (temperature greater than 100°), body aches, and/or respiratory symptoms such as cough and/or shortness of breath are asked to call and report their symptoms to their physician's nurse prior to their appointment.
+All patients with fever (temperature greater than 100 degrees), body aches, and/or respiratory symptoms such as cough and/or shortness of breath are asked to call and report their symptoms to their physician's nurse prior to their appointment.
 Because of the large volume of immunocompromised patients treated in our offices, patients with fever plus other symptoms may be referred elsewhere for evaluation and treatment.
-Caregivers and visitors with fever and/or respiratory symptoms are asked to avoid coming to our offices and encouraged to seek medical evaluation.
+Caregivers and visitors with fever and/or respiratory symptoms are asked to avoid coming to our offices and they are encouraged to seek medical evaluation.

 Patients and caregivers who have been diagnosed with COVID-19 may return to a Piedmont Cancer Institute location only after the criteria for discontinuing home isolation have been met.
 The criteria can be found here - https://www.cdc.gov/coronavirus/2019-ncov/hcp/duration-isolation.html.

-For specific answers to Frequently Asked Questions, click here - https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html).
+For specific answers to Frequently Asked Questions, click here - https://www.cdc.gov/coronavirus/2019-ncov/vaccines/faq.html.